Child and Adult Care Food Program

 - Certain adult care centers providing services to persons 60 years or older, or persons 18 years or older that are chronically-impaired or disabled, are also eligible.

-Proprietary child care and adult care centers may participate if at least 25 percent of the participants in care are eligible for free or reduced-price meals.
+Proprietary child care and adult care centers may participate if at least 25% of the participants in care are eligible for free or reduced-price meals.

 Organizations interested in participating in the CACFP can visit the New Sponsors page.